ltl3A87/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 My research interests include Natural Language Processing, Graph Neural Network, Data Mining and Multi-module Processing.
-Currently, I am working with Mengyu Zhou on table understanding project.
+Currently, I am working with Mengyu Zhou on table understanding especially for numerical reasoning with pretrained model.
 With the ambition of making contribution to the NLP community, I aim to build a robust and efficient NLP system to tackle with the issues of biasness and unfairness in our society.